 What does the dire condition of my neighborhood during a snowstorm have to do with LinkedIn?
 Simply this, like a neighborhood without a strategy for a nor’easter, your LinkedIn campaign will not succeed.

-Do you have a plan for your LinkedIn campaign, or is it like the street I live on which requires a snowmobile to negotiate?
-If you lack a plan you’ll spin your wheels, get frustrated, and possibly give up on a valuable tool that has the potential to create job opportunities.
+Do you have a strategy for your LinkedIn campaign, or is it like the street I live on which requires a snowmobile to negotiate?
+If you lack a strategy you’ll spin your wheels, get frustrated, and possibly give up on a valuable tool that has the potential to create job opportunities.
 A plan includes the following:

 2. Know what you want to do.
 Are you zeroing in on a specific occupation in a specific industry, or are you willing to take anything?
 The former is the correct answer.
 With this in mind, you’ll be able to determine who to best network with.
-If your goal is to working in public relations at a university, you should focus on people at universities, not retail.
+If your goal is to work in public relations at a university, you should connect with people at universities, not retail.

 3. Write a great profile.
-This is a big order and a blog post itself, but having a profile that attracts employers and other visitors to your site will take careful planning.
-You’ll need a photo that brands you–the days of a suit and tie might be history.
+This is a big order and a blog post itself, but having a profile that attracts employers and other visitors to your site will take a strategy.
+You’ll need a photo that brands you—the days of a suit and tie might be history.
 Write a branding title that immediately describes what you do, as well as your areas of strength.